kineticadb/charts/docs/Advanced/airgapped.md

     ```

     !!! warning "`-n=k8s.io`"
-        Whilst it is possible to use `ctr images import kinetica-k8s-cpu-{{kinetica_full_version}}.rc-3.tar`
+        It is possible to use `ctr images import kinetica-k8s-cpu-{{kinetica_full_version}}.rc-3.tar`
-        to import the image in order for the image to be visible to Kubernets it is necessary
+        to import the image to `containerd`.

+        However, in order for the image to be visible to the Kubernetes Cluster
-        to specify `-n=k8s.io`.
+        running on `containerd` it is necessary to add the parameter `-n=k8s.io`.

     ### containerd - Verifying the image is available